| Teaching | |

 systems.
 There is a strong emphasis on fieldwork (at least until

 winter takes over New Hampshire) and on discussing the primary literature.
+An examination of the ecology of freshwater environments

 through lectures, readings, discussions, field activities, and data